MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **Entity Definition**: The `Employee` entity is configured for REST and GraphQL interfaces, indicating its data can be queried or manipulated through these endpoints.

-**Source Configuration**: Identifies the `EmployeesTable` in the database, with `EmployeeId` as the key field.
+**Source Configuration**: Identifies the `HRUNITS` in the database, with `employee NUM` as the key field.

-**Mappings**: Aliases are used to map `EmployeeId`, `Name`, and `DepartmentId` from the database to `employeeId`, `employeeName`, and `department` in the API, simplifying the field names and potentially obfuscating sensitive database schema details.
+**Mappings**: Aliases are used to map `employee NUM`, `employee Name`, and `department COID` to `EmployeeId`, `EmployeeName`, and `DepartmentId`, respectively, simplifying field names and potentially obfuscating sensitive database schema details.

 **Policy Application**: The `policy` section applies a database policy using an OData-like expression.
-This policy restricts data access to users with the HR role (`@claims.role eq 'HR'`) or to users whose `UserId` claim matches the `EmployeeId` field in the database (`@claims.UserId eq @item.EmployeeId`).
+This policy restricts data access to users with the HR role (`@claims.role eq 'HR'`) or to users whose `UserId` claim matches `EmployeeId` - the field alias - in the database (`@claims.UserId eq @item.EmployeeId`).
 It ensures that employees can only access their own records unless they belong to the HR department.
 Policies can enforce row-level security based on dynamic conditions.

 ### Database